aschlafly/GCD.PGA/CodeBook.md

 *"Y" is used to measure the Y-direction component of the measurement.
 *"Z" is used to measure the Z-direction component of the measurement.

+## Transformation

+The data were transformed by taking the mean of the relevant data, where "relevant" means for the rows with a given subject and a given activity.
+The mean was taken by using the mean() function with rm.na = TRUE.